What's involved in an apprenticeship, entry requirements and how is it assessed?

 Levels of apprenticeship and entry requirements

-There are different levels of apprenticeship available.
+There are different levels of apprenticeships available.
 The level you start at will depend on your current qualifications and the opportunities available in the sector you are interested in.

 Sometimes you may have to start on a lower level apprenticeship even if you already have a Level 3 qualification.
-For example, even if you have A Levels and you want to train to be a hairdresser you have to start by learning how to wash hair and hold a pair of scissors, which might be Level 1 or 2!
+For example, even if you have A Levels and you want to train to be a hairdresser you have to start by learning how to wash hair and hold a pair of scissors, which might be Level 1 or 2.
+Another example is a plumber, where you will need to learn all aspects of the trade which will mean working your way up through the levels.

 Many people start on a Level 2 Intermediate Apprenticeship and work their way up to a Higher or Degree Apprenticeship.